protocol/nft-website/docs/tutorial/end-to-end-experience.md

 #### Option 1: nft.storage

 [nft.storage](https://nft.storage) is a new service offered by [Protocol Labs](https://protocol.ai) to store public NFT data.
-It's currently a free public beta, so it's easy to sign up and try it out.
+It's currently a free public beta, so it's easy to sign up and try.

 ##### Sign up for nft.storage